ozaner/ozaner.github.io/_posts/math/00-0-0-n-tuples.md

 <!-- *Where $n$ is a set as per its construction in the [natural numbers](\natural-numbers).* -->

-Note that for this definition to work, the two tuples have to be the same size.
-As such, tuples of different sizes will never be equal.
-Unless, of course, if their size difference is only a matter of simultaneous interpretation.
+Note that this implies that tuples of different sizes will never be equal.
+Unless, of course, their size difference is only a matter of simultaneous interpretation.

 ## Extraction
 In order to use these tuples, we have to be sure we can produce some formula to extract the their elements.
 The formula for extracting the $i$th element of an $n$-tuple is called the **$i$-th projection**.